input-output-hk/cardano-tutorials/node-setup/AWS.md

 # Getting access to Linux at AWS

+In order to build a node from source, run it and connect it to the Cardano mainnet, you need a Linux system with at least 4GB RAM and 24GB harddrive space.
+The RAM is mostly needed for _building_ the node; for _running_ it, 1GB would be sufficient.
+The harddrive space is necessary if you want to connect to and download the Cardano blockchain on mainnet.
+If you just want to set up a local testnet or connect to an external testnet, less space is needed.

 If you do not have access to a computer running Linux, you can use Amazon Web Services (AWS) to create a cloud-based virtual machine running Linux for free.
 To do so, please follow the steps below: